NodeSecure/vulnera/docs/adding_new_strategy.md

 ---

-If your strategy returns information that does not match the other strategies or the standard format you will need to add definitions for this new format in `./types` (like `node-strategy.d.ts` and `npm-strategy.d.ts`).
+If your strategy returns information that does not match the other strategies or the standard format you will need to add definitions for this new format in `./types` (like `node-strategy.d.ts` and `github-strategy.d.ts`).

 ```ts
 export = FooBarStrategy;